Under Construction

 Contemporary with Leibniz, Sir Isaac Newton (b.1642 d.1726) developed similar mathematical techniques, and went on to revolutionise the world of science with his laws of motion, and discoveries about light.
 Although superseded by later scientists, for extreme cases, Newton's laws still hold for Rocket Science, and we might say he started the wave/particle debate when he claimed light was composed of corpuscles.

-Hume, Locke and the Empiricists
+David Hume and the Empiricists

 David Hume (b.1711 d.1776) would say it is more likely that I am wrong, because my explanation has never been known before [this is paraphrasing Hume].
 But Hume would be wrong, because his argument is a fallacy, because it does not allow for discovery, and the history of humankind is one of discovery.

 Hume had quite a lot to say about inferring the presence of things from other things; notably that a never seen shade of blue might be known from all the other witnessed shades of blue.
-Such concepts, wether correct or not, become important when we consider translation, a process of taking meaning from one culture, and making it understandable to the citizens of another culture.
+Such concepts, whether correct or not, become important when we consider translation, a process of taking meaning from one culture, and making it understandable to the citizens of another culture.
 There will frequently be concepts present in the former that have no parallel in the latter, making translation tricky.

 Kant